access-ci-org/ipf/docs/INSTALL.md

 service.conf files to include appropriate Capability values.

-A key/value pair for SupportStatus in your service.conf file will override the default, which is the support status of your service as published in RDR.
+A key/value pair for SupportStatus in your service.conf file will override the default, which is the support status of your service as published in CiDeR.

 Globus Connect Server (GCS) services should not be registered as network services.
-XSEDE discovers these automatically from Globus.
+ACCESS discovers these automatically from Globus.

 ------------------------------------------------------------------------